 Tree Loss Outpaces Tree Planting

-Each year our world loses 3.5 to 7 billion trees.
+Each year our world loses up to 15 billion trees.

 “Reforestation efforts are at half the pace of the tree loss,” explains Clare Dubois, Founder of TreeSisters, the UK charity now expanding internationally with non-profit status in the U.S. and Australia.
 “Our environment is changing faster than anyone can keep up with.
 The indigenous people tell us we have five years to reverse our current climate status.”